Netcash-ZA/PayNow-WooCommerce/README.md

 ** New documentation
 ** Session had to be transferred back to callback

-Tested with WooCommerce version 2.1.8
+Tested with Wordpress 3.9.x and WooCommerce version 2.1.8

 Demo Site
 ---------